 Terroir Gourmet

-It has an immense range of biological and gourmet food products, mainly from Portuguese origin.
-There you will find from olive oils to cheeses and sausages, spices, biscuits, candies and jams.
-For more exquisite palates, there is also caviar, foie gras and truffles (unfortunately these are all imported products, and hence we don’t recommend them as much).
+This shop has an immense range of biological and gourmet food products, mainly from Portuguese origin.
+There you will find everything from olive oils to cheeses and sausages, spices, biscuits, candies and jams.
+You can also count on a selection of the best wines, liqueurs, sparkling wines and Port wines.

 Meia Dúzia